9 Signs Your Liver Might Be in Trouble

 You’re constantly tired

-Persistent fatigue is almost always a sign that something’s not right in your body.
-Liver disease can cause this.
-A 2018 study published in the journal Liver International found an association between fatigue in chronic liver disease and depression and anxiety, so it’s an important symptom to get in check with the help of your doctor.
+Persistent fatigue is sometimes a sign that something’s not right in your body.
+While it can have many causes, many of them relatively harmless (like not enough sleep), liver disease can also cause fatigue.
+A 2018 study published in the journal Liver International found an association between fatigue in chronic liver disease and depression and anxiety, so if it’s persistent, it’s an important symptom to get in check with the help of your doctor.

 You’re a heavy drinker

 Excessive, chronic alcohol use can do a real number on your liver over time, eventually leading to liver disease.
-The liver helps rid your body of chemicals and toxins, so consistently pumping it full of booze means it’s working overtime.
-Watch out for these fatty liver symptoms that could lead to disease.
+The liver helps rid your body of chemicals and toxins, so consistently consuming high levels of alcohol means it’s working overtime.
+(Watch out for these fatty liver symptoms that could lead to disease.)

 Being overweight or obese affects more than how you look in the mirror.
-Non-alcoholic fatty liver disease is on the rise, especially in people in their 40s and 50s, and basically means fat has built up around the organ, according to the Liver Foundation.
+Non-alcoholic fatty liver disease is on the rise, especially in people in their 40s and 50s, and basically means fat has built up within the organ, according to the Liver Foundation.
 Sometimes, this leads to cirrhosis, which is scarring of the liver.
-The good news is, you can manage or change the factors that raise your risk of developing the disease, such as obesity, high cholesterol, and diabetes.
+The good news is, you can manage or change the factors that raise your risk of developing the fatty liver disease, such as obesity, high cholesterol, and type 2 diabetes.

 You have family history of liver disease